RecoFM/amazon-review-preprocessing/README.md

 The system includes comprehensive error handling:
 - API rate limiting and retries for OpenAI requests
+- Progress tracking and resumption for embeddings generation
 - Graceful handling of missing data
 - Detailed error logging
 - Validation of data integrity